fieldtrip/website/workshop/madrid2019/tutorial_stats.md

 We now describe how we can statistically test the difference between the PSD averages for the responsive and the drowsy groups.
-The format for these variables, are a prime example of how you should organise your data to be suitable for ft_XXXstatistics.
+The format for these variables, are a prime example of how you should organize your data to be suitable for **[ft_freqstatistics](/reference/ft_freqstatistics)**.
 Specifically, each variable is a structure, with each subject's averaged stored in one cell.
 To create this data structure we will make copies and we will select the subgroups based on the behavioral performance (see below).
 Note that this subgroup